 Diesel price outlook higher

-The Iran situation is finally creating real tensions in the oil markets and crude prices are showing the effect, currently over $108 as of this writing.
-This is the highest price we have seen since they were falling after the early 2011 surge in price.
-Pump prices have also been moving up.
-After hitting a low of $3.85 in late January diesel prices have jumped to $3.96 in just 4 weeks.
+The diesel price forecast continues to move higher on Iranian concerns.
+Crude prices stabilized at a level over $108 but have recently dropped slightly below that level.
+Crude prices are at their highest levels since falling after the early 2011 surge in price.
+Pump prices in February were 12 cents higher versus January and 36 cents higher than last February – averaging $3.95.
 We expect the pricing pressures to continue for at least several months.
 If Iran actually goes through with their threat of fully closing the Strait of Hormuz prices would quickly skyrocket – possibly topping the record set back in 2008.
 We still believe that the actual time that the strait would be out of commission would be relatively minor, but the damage would already have been done by the world’s commodity traders.
 We look for the Iran situation to have an effect on the market for the next 4-6 months.

-Year-over-year gains continued to subside into January and were under 15%.
-The year-over-year impact will continue to lessen as we get further into 2012.
+Year-over-year gains decelerated for the 3rd straight month, up just 10.3% in February.
+The year-over-year impact will continue to lessen for the next few months as we finish overlapping the run up in pricing from early 2011.
 With prices dropping last year starting in May and our outlook for pricing gains during that time we expect to see reasonable strength in year-over-year gains during the summer months.
+Look for gains to max out near 10% unless there is a dramatic surge in crude prices.

 Both volatile and stable